SensoriumEmbedded/TeensyROM/docs/C64_Ultimate_Enhancements.md

 ## ASID MIDI Support

-TeensyROM implements the ASID protocol, compatible with hardware like the TherapSID, enabling real-time SID control from external applications:
+Much like the hardware synthesizer, TherapSID, TeensyROM implements the ASID protocol enabling real-time SID control from external applications:

 - Stream SID tunes from [DeepSID](https://deepsid.chordian.net/) with multi-SID support
 - Control the SID chip as a synthesizer using [ChipSynth C64](https://plogue.com/products/chipsynth-c64.html) from Plogue.